 Voices From the Front Line

-A piece of writing by CLR James (Railton Road Resident / blue plaque)
+The writing of CLR James (Railton Road Resident / blue plaque)

-A piece of artwork by Rotimi – Fani-Kayode (Railton Road resident / blue plaque).
+The artwork of Rotimi – Fani-Kayode (Railton Road resident / blue plaque).

 The First Child public sculpture commissioned by 198 CAL to the children killed in Soweto.